animatedmax/spring-data-geode/src/main/markdown/reference/gemfire-bootstrap.md

 introduced.
 This new class is aware of the Spring `ApplicationContext`.
-The intention behind this abstract base class is that any implementing class registers itself to be configured by the Spring container that is eventually created by {data-store-name} once the initializer is called.
+The intention behind this abstract base class is that any implementing class registers itself to be configured by the Spring container that is eventually created by GemFire once the initializer is called.
-In essence, this gives your {data-store-name} application components a chance to be configured and auto-wired with Spring beans defined in the Spring container.
+In essence, this gives your GemFire application components a chance to be configured and auto-wired with Spring beans defined in the Spring container.